gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2026-01-12-Betting-on-Myself.md

 *Conclusion and Next Steps*
 -----------

 The model ended up producing around 1.39-1.5 % return on investment (ROI) over ~1000 games.
-It's a modest return but it does demonstrate one that could work in an investment or financial environment.
+It's a modest return but it does demonstrate a process that could work in an investment or financial environment.

 You can view my repository [here](https://github.com/gerardrobertkirwin/mlb-betting-prediction-pipeline).